How to cook black-eyed peas video

-Around these parts, meaning the Southern states of the United States, black-eyed peas have got to be eaten on New Year’s Day to ensure prosperity and good luck in the coming year.
+In most of the US, black-eyed peas have got to be eaten on New Year’s Day to ensure prosperity and good luck in the coming year.
 Add some greens to your New Year’s Day menu and there’s all your money, too.

-The deal is that during the Civil War, mean old General Sherman came through the Confederacy and burned everything to the ground like a grouchy jerk.
-He was all like, “Make sure yous guys burn anything you can’t eat on the spot or jam into your grubby pockets.”
-But the legend is that the Union soldiers only ever ate green English peas and were thinking, “Surely these wretches can’t be eating black-eyed peas, fergodsake!”
-So they left the fields alone and after the smoke had cleared and the Confederate peoples came out to survey the damage, they saw that there were still lots and lots of black-eyed peas left to chow down on and that’s how they got to represent good luck.
+The story is that during the Civil War, when old General Sherman came through the Confederacy and burned everything down, the yankees hadn’t never heard of humans eating black eyed peas.
+Up north they just fed those to the cattle.
+So when they came through, the soldiers thought, “Surely these wretches aren’t eating black-eyed peas, fergodsake!”
+And they left the fields alone and after the smoke had cleared and everyone came out to see, they saw that there were still lots and lots of black-eyed peas left to chow down on and that’s how they came to represent good luck.
 It’s a weird story to memorialize through superstition.

-I’m pretty sure it’s superstition, since by now I should be utterly swimming in gold coins and heating my personal blimp with a fireplace that runs exclusively on 100-dollar-bills.
-But… here I am instead typing on a 6-year-old laptop with a busted mousepad and wearing a blanket because I can’t afford to run the G.D. heater.
+And I’m pretty sure it is all superstition, since by now I should be utterly swimming in gold coins and heating my personal blimp with a fireplace that runs exclusively on 100-dollar-bills.
+But I am instead typing on a 6-year-old laptop with a busted mousepad and wearing a blanket because I can’t afford to run the G.D. heater.
 So, basically, I’m saying don’t count on eating a bowl of peas to make you rich.

 - 1 lb frozen blackeyed peas

 - 4 oz (1/4 lb) salt pork or bacon, diced

 - 1-2 jalapenos, minced